 I see there's a similar entry in the FAQ explaining why this is the case, but IMHO this is still broken behaviour and should be fixed to retain compatibility with existing PHP scripts.

-#1 Updated by bestis over 8 years ago
+Updated by bestis about 15 years ago

 Also I would like to see possibility to change that in lua (have searched but haven't found it).